Warwickshire Rural Hub

 Reminder on water abstraction licences

 If your current water abstraction licence is due to expire, and you want to continue to abstract, you need to apply for a new licence at least 3 months before the existing licence expires.
-The Environment Agency will only renew your licence if:

 For more information on applying for a water abstraction licence, please visit the website below.